qiboteam/qibo/doc/source/api-reference/qibo.rst

 Stabilizer Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A quantum state :math:`\psi` can be uniquely defined by the set of its stabilizers :math:`Stab(\ket{\psi})`, i.e. those unitary operators :math:`U` that have :math:`\psi` as an eigenstate with eigenvalue 1.
-In general, :math:`2^n` stabilizers are needed to uniquely define a :math:`n`-qubits state, but a large class of quantum states can be represented by the intersection of the Stabilizer group with the Pauli group.
+In general, :math:`2^n` stabilizers are needed to uniquely define a :math:`n`-qubits state, ut a large class of quantum states can be represented by the intersection of the Stabilizer group with the Pauli group.
 In that case, indeed, the number of operators needed reduces to :math:`n`.
 Each one of these :math:`n` Pauli generators takes :math:`2n + 1` bits to specify, yielding a :math:`n(2n+1)` total number of bits needed.
 In particular, `Aaronson and Gottesman <aaronson_>`_ demonstrated that the application of gates can be efficiently simulated in this representation at the cost of storing the generators of the de-stabilizers in addition to the stabilizers.

 Therefore, the :math:`n`-qubits state is uniquely defined by a symplectic matrix of the form